-Creative Technology (CT) provided a live platform for a virtual graduation and legacy event for WMP Creative and its client UCL Qatar (University College London in Qatar), enabling students from all over the world to celebrate their achievements.
+Creative Technology (CT) provided a live platform for a virtual graduation and legacy event for WMP and its client UCL Qatar (University College London), enabling students from all over the world to celebrate their achievements.

-Our solution allowed five different graduating classes and the academic staff to appear in six separate frames to ensure each class was easily identified throughout the virtual graduation ceremony.
+Our solution allowed five different graduating classes and the academic staff to appear in six separate frames to ensure each class was easily identified throughout the ceremony.

 The equipment used for the virtual event was identical to a normal live show our clients are used to seeing in a control room environment, minus the physical stage that would usually consist of the audio, video and lighting elements.

 Our client designed the stage and CT built the virtual environment, modelling the 3D object of the stage to help produce the content.
 The content was created using 3D software and Notch to provide a fully customisable virtual environment which saw various elements appear as augmented reality.